 Although there are viable reasons to withhold contact information, you risk damaging the credibility of your business.
 People want reassurance that you are who you say you are.
 Build trust instead by including a phone number, email address and physical location to your website.

-There are plenty of solutions available if you work from home – find a virtual office provider to add a business address (Central Working offers virtual space, as well as co-working, so they're a good shout), and use a phone service like Vonage to secure a local landline number that's separate from your home phone.
+There are plenty of solutions available if you work from home.
+Find a virtual office provider to add a business address (Central Working offers virtual space, as well as co-working, so they're a good shout).
+And use a phone service like Vonage or Circleloop to secure a local landline number that's separate from your home phone.

 You've informed, now you need to persuade.
 Don't be shy about your achievements.
-If you've worked for an impressive brand, and they were satisfied with your work, shout it from the rooftops!
-Just remember to always seek permission from your clients before you add their praise or logo to your website.
+If you've worked for a memorable brand, and they were satisfied with your work, shout it from the rooftops!
+Just remember always to seek permission from your clients before you add their praise or logo to your website.

-What's the point in going to all that trouble to build a website when your spelling and grammar isn't up to scratch?
+What's the point in building a website when your spelling and grammar isn't right?
 Mark my words, visitors will be put off if they spot any mistakes.
 And Google won't like it either, punishing you for your sloppiness by reducing your rankings.

 One final SEO tip – categorise your blog!
-Not just for the purpose of easy navigation, but to show Google what your blog is about.
+Not just for easy navigation, but to show Google what your blog is about.
 And within each section, write only about that category.
-Always consider that you're saying to Google: "Hey, this section or web page is about this specific thing, and you can expect lots of juicy stuff on the same subject!"
+Always consider what you're saying to Google: "Hey, this section or web page is about this specific thing, and you can expect lots of juicy stuff on the same subject!"
 That way, you build credibility and trust, giving you more of a chance of being found for your chosen keywords (such as "Freelance Photographer Manchester") and beating your competition.
-And if you're going for local optimisation, include a category on your home turf, and write all about what's happening in your area.
+If you're going for local optimisation, include a category on your home turf and write about what's happening in your area.